 How much do tooth grinding injections cost in Melbourne?

-Tooth grinding treatment at Cityskin in Melbourne and Sydney costs $550 for 50 units.
+Tooth grinding treatment at Cityskin in Melbourne costs $599 for 50 units.
 You may need more or less units depending on the strength of the muscle.
 Consultations at Cityskin are free of charge.

 In this video Dr Brown discusses how a knowledge of anatomy if key to reducing the risk of affecting your smile when having masseter muscle (bite muscle) injections.